sematic-ai/sematic/docs/api.md

     be cached, as long as they also have the `cache` flag activated.
 Defaults to `None`.

-    The `Callable` option takes as input the `Resolution` root `Future`.
+    The `Callable` option takes as input the `PipelineRun` root `Future`.
 All the other required variables must be enclosed in the `Callables`' context.
 The `Callable` must have a small memory footprint and must return immediately!

 - `rerun_from`: Optional[str]

-    When `None`, the pipeline is resolved from scratch, as normally.
-When not `None`, must be the id of a `Run` from a previous resolution.
-Instead of running from scratch, parts of that previous resolution is cloned up until the specified `Run`, and only the specified `Run`, nested and downstream `Future`s are executed.
+    When `None`, the pipeline is executed from scratch, as normally.
+When not `None`, must be the id of a `Run` from a previous pipeline run.
+Instead of running from scratch, parts of that previous pipeline run is cloned up until the specified `Run`, and only the specified `Run`, nested and downstream `Future`s are executed.
 This is meant to be used for retries or for hotfixes, without needing to re-run the entire pipeline again.

-### `CloudResolver`
+### `CloudRunner`

-Resolves a pipeline on a Kubernetes cluster.
+Executes a pipeline on a Kubernetes cluster.

 #### Parameters